-Group Finance has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
+Group Finance has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up on and rectified as and when they occur.
 A number of control measures have been established to ensure that all financial reporting is correct, valid and complete.

 Each quarter the external auditor conducts a limited audit of the group's interim financial statements.
-A full audit is conducted of the group's annual financial statements.
+In addition a full audit is conducted of the group's annual financial statements.